Chicken Parmesan Casserole

 2013 – Gluten Free Living

-I served up this tasty casserole to company a few weeks ago to rave reviews–just like we felt the first time we ate this at Sarah’s house.
+I served up this tasty casserole to company a few weeks ago to rave reviews.
+Just like we felt the first time we ate this at Sarah’s house.
 It’s just a really, really great tasting main dish.
-I served it with Roasted Pumpkin Nachos and two different Caramelized Onion Tarts which were a big hit with everyone.
+I served it with Roasted Pumpkin Nachos, two different Caramelized Onion Tarts which were a big hit with everyone, Parmesan Pine Nut Bread and a luscious Pumpkin Spice Cake.
 Whether you serve this dish with a side salad, fruit, or bread, it’s certainly a wonderful entree for your family and it’s also elegant enough for company.
 You are sure to get rave reviews from your family as well.

 Chicken Parmesan Casserole is a sumptuous entree both your family and company will enjoy.